 The Community Services Program meets the educational, social, economic, recreational, cultural, and civic needs of the people in the local community served by LASC.
-For more information, please contact Dean Perez @perezli2@lasc.edu or 323-241-5388
+For more information, please contact the Vice President of Academic Affairs.

 LACCD Student Internship Program

 This program connects students to paid internships with firms doing business with the District through the bond construction program.